• Home

 So what is the correct process of dehydrating sourdough starter?
 Basically, slow and low heat over a long period of time.
 I prefer to boost the starter to its full rise before dehydrating.
 Then dehydrate on low heat over the course of about twelve hours.
 This ensures that when the starter arrives to your kitchen it is in the freshest state possible, and the easiest to rehydrate.

-Storing Your Sourdough Starter
+Storing Your Dehydrated Sourdough Starter

 Dehydrated sourdough starter can last for years!
 Store it in a cool, dry place (or in the freezer for long-term storage).
 If you have pest problems, store your bag in an airtight glass container.